fabarea/messenger/README.rst

 	$GLOBALS['TYPO3_CONF_VARS']['MAIL']['defaultMailFromName'] = 'John Doe';
 	$GLOBALS['TYPO3_CONF_VARS']['MAIL']['defaultMailFromAddress'] = 'john@doe.com';

-Whenever Application Context is in Development, there is the chance to define default target recipients which is convenient for not leaking email.
+Whenever Application Context is in Development, there is the possibility to define a default target recipient which is convenient for sending unwanted emails to real people.
-**Tip**: install extension ``EXT:application_context_hints`` to display some hints in the BE about the current application context along with some global variables.

 ::

-	$GLOBALS['TYPO3_CONF_VARS']['MAIL']['development']['recipients'] = 'fudriot@cobweb.ch';
+	$GLOBALS['TYPO3_CONF_VARS']['MAIL']['development']['recipients'] = 'fabien@omic.ch';

 Tool to send emails to Frontend Users
 =====================================

 When EXT:vidi is installed, Messenger extends the Frontend User module in the BE and make it possible to send bulk messages to a selection / group of users.
+There is BE module to see the state of the queue and the messages waiting to be sent.

-To things must be considered.
-First, consider adding and configuring a scheduler task as messages are put into a queue and are sent by patch.
+Consider setting up the scheduler task to properly send the emails as messages are put into a queue and are sent by patch.
-There is BE module to see the state of the queue where you can supervise the list of emails being sent.

-Secondly, you may want to configure the list of possible senders (the contact person displayed as "from").
+You have the possibility to configure a list of possible senders (the contact person displayed as "from").
 They could be retrieved from three different sources

 - The currently logged-in BE User if the email address is defined.
 - The PHP global configuration `defaultMailFromName` and `defaultMailFromAddress`
-- User TSConfig where
+- User TSConfig:

 ```
     options.messenger {